Clare Boat Club: History

+The club's head coach and boathouse manager, from 2010 to 2017, Anton Wright, appeared on Channel 4's year-long reality TV show, Eden (2016).

 Clare Novice Regatta

 Clare Boat Club organises an annual regatta in November for novice College crews.
 It is run as a side-by-side regatta for eights, with a series of knockout races over a course of approximately 800m.
 In 2012, Clare Novice Men's 1st VIII not only won Clare Novice Regatta but also triumphed in Queens' Ergs and Emma Sprints.
 This was the first time in Clare Boat Club's history that a Men's VIII had won all three of these novice competitions in the same year.